Blowing Rock in Watauga County, North Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Arts, Letters, Music.
 A significant historical date for this entry is March 26, 1859.

 Location.
 36° 7.812′ N, 81° 40.729′ W. Marker is in Blowing Rock, North Carolina, in Watauga County.
-Marker is at the intersection of Main Street (Business U.S. 321) and Ginny Stevens Lane, on the right when traveling south on Main Street.
+It is at the intersection of Main Street (Business U.S. 321) and Ginny Stevens Lane, on the right when traveling south on Main Street.
 Touch for map.
 Marker is at or near this postal address: 115 Ginny Stevens Ln, Blowing Rock NC 28605, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Edgewood Cottage (a few steps from this marker); St. Mary of the Hills Episcopal Church (within shouting distance of this marker); Springhaven Inn (within shouting distance of this marker); Blowing Rock Art & History Museum (within shouting distance of this marker); Rumple Memorial Presbyterian Church (within shouting distance of this marker); Schenck House (within shouting distance of this marker); Blowing Rock Methodist Church (about 300 feet away, measured in a direct line); Creekside (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Edgewood Cottage (a few steps from this marker); St. Mary of the Hills Episcopal Church (within shouting distance of this marker); Springhaven Inn (within shouting distance of this marker); Blowing Rock Art & History Museum (within shouting distance of this marker); Rumple Memorial Presbyterian Church (within shouting distance of this marker); Schenck House (within shouting distance of this marker); Blowing Rock Methodist Church (about 300 feet away, measured in a direct line); Creekside (about 600 feet away).
 Touch for a list and map of all markers in Blowing Rock.

 Also see . . .